Rishi6534/Rishi6534/README.md

 - 👋 Hi, I’m Rishi
-- 👀 I’m interested in Full Stack Development.
+- 👀 I’m interested to Explore in the Field of Machine Learning.
-- 🌱 I’m currently learning WEB Development.
+- 🌱 I’m Familiar with WEB Development.
 - 💞️ I’m looking to collaborate related to Software Development.
 - 📫 How to reach me : sanerishi0603@gmail.com